How to build a Meta Ray-Ban Display app

 The Meta Ray-Ban Display is a pair of smart glasses with a small, monocular, full-color display built into the right lens, paired with the Meta Neural Band, an EMG wristband that reads finger gestures from the muscle signals at your wrist.
 It is the first mainstream consumer device that puts a genuine heads-up display in an everyday form factor.

-For developers, the important part is this: as of the 2026 Developer Preview, Meta lets third parties build for the display.
+For developers, the important part is this: since the developer preview opened on May 14, 2026, Meta lets third parties build for the display.
+The hardware is $799 including the Neural Band and, as of mid-2026, sold in the US only (per meta.com).
 There are two distinct paths.

 The two build paths

-Meta ships two separate SDKs, and they are not interchangeable.
+Meta ships two separate developer paths, documented at wearables.developer.meta.com, and they are not interchangeable.

 Native mobile SDK: Swift (iOS) / Kotlin (Android).
 Extends an existing mobile app onto the glasses.
 The only path with camera + audio capture.
 Deepest hardware integration.